 Researcher Mobility Awards – Call for applications

-The Emerging and Pandemic Infections Consortium (EPIC) aims to support the next generation of infectious diseases research leaders by providing trainees with opportunities to enhance their training, explore new topics and build new connections.
+The Emerging and Pandemic Infections Consortium (EPIC) aims to support the next generation of infectious disease research leaders by providing trainees with opportunities to enhance their training, explore new topics and build new connections.

 EPIC is strongly committed to diversity within its community and especially welcomes applications from racialized persons / persons of colour, women, Indigenous / Aboriginal People of North America, persons with disabilities, LGBTQ2S+ persons, and others who may contribute to the further diversification of ideas.